-The UN has separately studied each country's "use of the Internet to facilitate provision of information by governments to citizens ('e-information sharing'), interaction with stakeholders ('e-consultation') and engagement in decision making processes ('e-decision making')."
-On this measure, known as the "e-participation index," the United States ranked first in the world in the UN study released in 2008.
-In developing a subsequent report, the UN changed its method of indexing, such that in 2010 the U.S. ranked only 6th in the world in terms of e-participation, a function both of a scoring of websites and of "citizen-empowerment."
-A separate UN assessment of just the "quality" of countries' websites in terms of e-participation placed the U.S. even somewhat lower in the rankings.
+The UN has separately studied each country's "use of the Internet to facilitate provision of information by governments to citizens ('e-information sharing'), interaction with stakeholders ('e-consultation'), and engagement in decision making processes ('e-decision making')."134 On this measure, known as the "e-participation index," the United States ranked first in the world in the UN study released in 2008.135 In developing a subsequent report, the UN changed its method of indexing, such that in 2010 the U.S. ranked only 6th in the world in terms of e-participation, a function both of a scoring of websites and of a scoring for "citizen-empowerment."136 A separate UN assessment of just the "quality" of countries' websites in terms of e-participation placed the U.S. even somewhat lower in the rankings.137

 In addition to providing these overall rankings, the UN researchers asked about the internal features or characteristics of government websites.
-For example, across the globe, the UN found that "[s]ite maps can be found on slightly over 50 percent of national portals.... [despite a map being a] very useful feature [that] helps citizens to find pages on the website without having to guess where information might be found."
-136
+For example, across the globe, the UN found that "[s]ite maps can be found on slightly over 50 percent of national portals.... [despite a map being a] very useful feature [that] helps citizens to find pages on the website without having to guess where information might be found."138

 Just as the UN survey has compared U.S. government websites to government websites in other countries, some recent research has sought to compare agency websites with commercial ones.
-In a 2009 article, Forrest Morgeson and Sunil Mithas compared customer service survey results from users of ten federal government websites with survey responses from users of commercial websites.
-They found that, compared with commercial websites, "e-government"
+In a 2009 article, Forrest Morgeson and Sunil Mithas compared customer service survey results from users of ten federal government websites with survey responses from users of commercial websites.139 They found that, compared with commercial websites, "e-government Web sites are perceived by their own customers as less customizable, less well organized, less easy to navigate and less reliable."140